How to Make Fanke Recipe The Hausa Way

 STEP 4: Cover the bowl keep it in a warm place and allow it to rise for about 40 minutes.
 The yeast makes it possible to rise.

-STEP 5: Over medium heat, put a clean pot, pour the vegetable oil and a few slices of onions, and allow to fry for 2 minutes.
+STEP 5: Over medium heat, put in a clean frying pan, pour the vegetable oil and a few slices of onions, and allow to fry for 2 minutes.

-STEP 6: Deep your hand into clean water and start moulding the batter in form of balls and dropping it into the hot oil on the fire.
+STEP 6: Dip your hand into clean water and start molding the batter into balls and dropping them into the hot oil on the fire.
 Repeat this process until all the batter is exhausted.

 STEP 7: Fry until they turn golden brown.